mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 When a consumer goes down or similarly a new one joins the group, Kafka will have to trigger a rebalance.
 This means that partitions need to be revoked and reassigned to the available consumers in the group.

 Let’s run again our previous example — consuming 10k messages — but this time having 5 consumers in our consumer group.
-I will be creating 5 consuming instances from within a single JVM (using kotlin [coroutines](https://kotlinlang.org/docs/coroutines-overview.html)), but you can easily re-adjust the code (found [here](https://github.com/polyzos/kafka-streaming-ledger/blob/main/src/main/kotlin/io/ipolyzos/consumers/PerPartitionConsumer.kt)) and just start multiple JVMs.
+I will be creating 5 consuming instances from within a single JVM (using Kotlin [coroutines](/kotlin-coroutines-101), but you can easily re-adjust the code (found [here](https://github.com/polyzos/kafka-streaming-ledger/blob/main/src/main/kotlin/io/ipolyzos/consumers/PerPartitionConsumer.kt)) and just start multiple JVMs.
 ```shell
 12:39:53.233 INFO  [DefaultDispatcher-worker-1] io.ipolyzos.Extensions -
 +--------+------------------+-----------+---------------+-----------+----------------------------------------------+---------------+-------------------------------------------------+-------------+